Podcast "Recht abgedreht"

 © SFB 1385

-The dynamic cluster "Justiz- und Kriminalfilm" at the CRC 1385 puts a new podcast episode in the series "Recht abgedreht" online approximately every second month since September 2021.
-It deals with films about law.
+The dynamic cluster "Justiz- und Kriminalfilm" at the CRC 1385 published four episodes in the series "Recht abgedreht" online since September 2021.
+It dealt with films about law.
 "Recht abgedreht" tries to cover different areas: new and old, Indie and Hollywood, documentary and fiction, east and west, south and north.
 Not only are divergent films selected, but these films also address law in very different ways.
 The episodes stand for themselves.

 • Logo Podcast